What Does a Trump Presidency Mean for Meetings?

 2. Climate Change

-Climate change, particularly extreme weather events, continues to affect the most popular destinations for meetings and events, from the Caribbean to the Eastern Seaboard.
-Many experts point to 2024’s challenges as proof of an urgent need to address the impact of climate change on hurricanes.
+Climate change, particularly extreme weather events, continues to affect the most popular destinations for meetings and events, most recently with the California wildfires.
+Many experts point to 2024's challenges as proof of an urgent need to address the impact of climate change on hurricanes.

 Among Donald Trump’s campaign promises are to once again pull the United States out of the Paris Climate Accords, to support increased nuclear energy production, and to re-evaluate mandates for electric vehicles.